windperson/microk8s-setup-readme/Readme.md

 MicroK8S installer download URL: https://microk8s.io/microk8s-installer.exe

-On Windows, MicroK8s can be run on **Hyper-V** based VM or **VirtualBox**.
+On Windows, MicroK8s can be run on **Hyper-V** based VM or **VirtualBox** based VM.
 Both of these requires at least 4GB free RAM & 50GB free disk spaces available.
+On Windows 10/11 Home Edition, you must using VirtualBox approach since Hyper-V is not available on that SKU.

 Recommend to install *[Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/)* & *[PowerShell v7.2 or above](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)* for better CLI experience.